If you like chicken pot pie, and love having a shelf full of easy to make meals, you’re going to love this chicken pot pie filling canning recipe!

 Instructions

-- Remove any air bubbles.
-Wipe rims clean.
-Center new lids on jars, and screw on bands to finger tight.
+- Seal the jars.
+Wipe the rims clean.
+Center a new lid on each jar and screw on the band to finger-tight.

 Notes